agalvezm/spatial-transcriptomics-tutorial/blog_post.md

 1. **Coordinates** Each spot on the slide is associated with spatial (x, y) coordinates, enabling us to map gene expression back onto tissue morphology.

-2. **Tissue Image**€“ Alongside the expression data, Visium includes an image of the tissue section.
+2. **Tissue Image**“ Alongside the expression data, Visium includes an image of the tissue section.
 This makes it possible to overlay gene expression patterns on top of actual histology, bridging morphology and molecular data.

 These extra layers turn a familiar data object into something more informative, adding new dimensions that change how we explore and interpret the data.